 Violence and the use of force

-This leaflet, which has been updated in July 2011, provides a summary of three different legal situations: armed conflict, situations other than armed conflict, and peace support operations.
+This booklet provides a summary of three different legal situations: armed conflict, situations other than armed conflict, and peace support operations.
 It also examines their definitions, the law applicable, practical implications and the role of the ICRC.
 The issues are presented in strictly legal terms.
 This publication does not deal with tactical considerations.